runem/lit-analyzer/README.md

 ### Attribute type checking

-This library type checks that all attributes assigned in html and comes with suggestion on how to fix problems.
-For example you will get a warning if you assign a non-primitive type without using the "." lit-html attribute modifier.
-There's also type support for attributes on most built in tags.
-Please open an issue if you experience problems with type checking.
+`lit-plugin` type checks all attributes assignment, both on your own elements, library elements and built in elements.
+You will also get the following warnings:

+-   Warning if you assign a complex type without using the `.` modifier.
+-   Warning if you use the `?` modifier on a non-boolean type.

 ### Automatically pick up on lit-element custom elements

-If you define a `lit-element` custom element somewhere in your code this library will automatically pick up on it.
+If you define a `lit-element` custom element somewhere in your code `lit-plugin` will automatically pick up on it.
 Then it will provide auto-import functionality, type checking and code completion out of the box by looking at `@property` decorators on the element.

 ### Support for dependencies that extend the global HTMLElementTagNameMap

 If a dependency extends the global `HTMLElementTagNameMap` this plugin will pick up on the map between the tag name and the class.
-Please add the following line in your library typescript definition files if you want type checking support for a given html tag.
+Below you will see an example of what to add to your library typescript definition files if you want type checking support for a given html tag.

 <!-- prettier-ignore -->
 ```typescript